Boots Riley

-Raymond Lawrence "Boots" Riley (born April 1, 1971) is an American film director, producer, screenwriter, rapper, and communist activist.
+Raymond Lawrence "Boots" Riley (born April 1, 1971) is an American rapper, songwriter, record producer, and filmmaker.
 He is the lead vocalist of The Coup and Street Sweeper Social Club.
-He made his feature-film directorial debut with Sorry to Bother You (2018), which he also wrote.
-In 2023, the television show I'm a Virgo premiered, which Riley wrote and directed.
+He made his feature film directorial debut as the writer and director of the science fiction dark comedy film Sorry to Bother You (2018), which originated from The Coup's 2012 album of the same name, and went on to create and direct the absurdist comedy series I'm a Virgo (2023) and the feature film I Love Boosters (2026).
+He is also known for his political activism.

 Early life and education

-Riley was born in 1971 in Chicago into a family of social justice organizers.
-He is the son of Walter Riley, an African-American attorney, and Anitra Patterson, whose father was African-American and Indigenous American (Wampanoag), and whose mother was a Jewish refugee from Königsberg who fled Europe with her parents as a teenager in 1938.
+Raymond Lawrence Riley was born in Chicago on April 1, 1971, the son of Anitra Patterson and African American civil rights attorney Walter Riley.
+Anitra's mother was a Russian Jewish refugee from Königsberg, whose family had fled the Nazis, while her father had mixed African American and Native American (Wampanoag) ancestry.
+Riley has described his parents as "social justice organizers".

-By the time Boots was one, his family had moved to Detroit, and when he was six they moved to Oakland, where he later attended Oakland High School.
-When the school faced cutbacks in the 1980s, 2000 of Oakland High's 2200 students protested by participating in a walkout organized by Riley and friends.
-Interested in politics at a young age, Riley joined the International Committee Against Racism at age 14 and the radical Progressive Labor Party at age 15.
+Riley and his family moved to Detroit when he was one year old, and then moved to Oakland when he was six.
+He attended Oakland High School.
+When the school faced cutbacks in the 1980s, all but 200 of its 2,200 students protested by participating in a walkout organized by Riley and his friends.
+Riley was interested in social and political activism from a young age.
+He joined the International Committee Against Racism at age 14, and the Progressive Labor Party at age 15.